raspberrypilearning/hardware-guide/quickstart.md

 ![keyboard-mouse](images/keyboard-mouse.png)

-### BlueTooth Keyboard and Mouse
+### Bluetooth Keyboard and Mouse

-BlueTooth Keyboards and Mice can work with the Raspberry Pi, but you success rates will vary depending on the model and manufacturer.
+Bluetooth Keyboards and Mice can work with the Raspberry Pi, but you success rates will vary depending on the model and manufacturer.
 It is best that you consult the manufacturers documentation to see whether a device is compatible with the Raspberry Pi.

 ![bt keyboard-mouse](images/bt-keyboard-mouse.png)

 ## SD Cards

-The latest version of Raspbian (the default operating system recommended for the Raspberry Pi) requires an 8Gb (or larger) micro-SD Card.
+The latest version of Raspbian (the default operating system recommended for the Raspberry Pi) requires an 8GB (or larger) micro-SD Card.
 Not all SD cards are made equal, and some have higher failure rates than others.
 You can always buy are official SD cards, if you are unsure, from here and here.

 ![noobs-card](images/noobs-card.png)